SoundaryaNattuva/wordle/README.md

 # Wordle - Space Theme 🚀

-Wordle is a popular online game established in 2022, attracting users around the world from all different age groups.

-I put a spin on Wordle for all those who love space, astrophysics and aliens!
+Since its stellar debut in 2022, Wordle has been a universal hit, drawing players from all corners of the galaxy.

+But wait, hold onto your space helmets! 🛸 Because I've put a cosmic spin on Wordle just for you, space enthusiasts, astrophysicists, and intergalactic explorers!
+Get ready for an out-of-this-world adventure where every guess brings you closer to unraveling the secret word.

+It's time to explore Wordle - Space Themed! 🚀✨

 ![Image](/css/gamescreen.png)